nftchance/backtesting/README.md

 python pull.py
 ```

+> [!NOTE]
+> It will take several hours to sync the entire state of your database.
+It will be fine running a super long time and is setup to defend from unexpected errors.
+Just run the command and go do something else for the day.

 With your database populated, you are now ready to run the tests that power the indicators and strategies.
 You can do so by returning to your terminal and running:

 ```bash